codeGobbler/Spotify-Playlist-App-/README.md

 Create at least one Javascript click event that is triggered by clicking a DOM element.
 Your code needs to have at least one conditional and one loop or map function.
 Could be as simple as mapping through data/an array from your API and printing it in the DOM Make use of CSS flexbox or CSS grid for as much of your layout as possible.

+sidenote: for iframe branch, make switch case statement to place correct iframe in tracklist div.
+Also redesign page to re-purpose divs for play console (submit area) and track info area (TBD).